saba2721/datalemur-solutions/README.md

-Has all the solutions of DataLemur sql problems.
+Contains the solutions of DataLemur sql problems.
 I have started to solve the problems and simultaneously adding my solutions too.
 Data Lemur Site: Data Lemur